-tls-service-pem: <filename>

-The public key certificate pem file for the tls service.
+tls-service-pem: <filename> The public key certificate pem file for the tls service.
 Default is "", turned off.

-tls-service-ocsp: <filename>

-The ocsp pem file for the tls service, for OCSP stapling.
+tls-service-ocsp: <filename> The ocsp pem file for the tls service, for OCSP stapling.
 Default is "", turned off.
 An external process prepares and updates the OCSP stapling data.
-Like this, tls-port: <number> tls-cert-bundle: <filename>
+Like this, tls-port: <number> The port number on which to provide TCP TLS service, default is 853, only interfaces configured with that port number as @number get DNS over TLS service.